Operational guidance for providers of children's social care services during COVID-19 including:

 We recognise that it might be challenging to provide additional respite for foster carers in this context.
 Local authorities should ensure systems remain in place to maintain interested applicants and identify ways to free up space within existing foster homes to make it easier to identify potential placements and ensure new foster carers are assessed and approved.

 Where children may need to come into care for a short period of time for respite where birth parents or foster carers are ill, local authorities can re-purpose existing short break provision.
 In such circumstance, local authorities should change their statement of purpose for these settings and inform Care Inspectorate Wales.
-We are currently exploring flexibilities in regulations and guidance that might aid temporary approvals for foster carers and emergency placements.

 We might need to recruit and approve more foster carers in the short term.
 What is being done to change regulations related to fostering panels?